Disney fans love staying on-site to keep the magic going, but are Disney hotels worth their cost?

 Lowest average nightly rate: $520 for Resort, $597 for Bay Lake Tower

 Note: The Contemporary and Polynesian were the two first resort hotels at Disney World.
-The Monorail runs right through the Contemporary’s atrium, and guests can walk to Magic Kingdom.
+The Monorail runs right through the Contemporary’s atrium.
+This is the closest resort to Magic Kingdom, which is a short walk away.

 Resort category: Deluxe Villa